Weltried/server/README.md

 ``` bash
 curl -X POST http://weltried.ga:8080/currentposition
 ```
-- you will get random integer number between 0 and 8.

 ## About Main Server
 The main server is developed by Node.js express.
 It is running on port 80.